MASQ-Project/ClusterTool/USAGE.md

 _Implemented in `cluster.py`_

 `cluster` is an InputCommand that starts the specified number of initialized nodes in a cluster around an already started node.
-If no node is started it will start the bootstrap node and cluster around it.
+If no node is started it will start the first node and cluster around it.
 Run this command multiple times to create multiple clusters, it will start the next cluster from the last node that was started.

-For example: With docker initialize 7 nodes. `cluster 3` starts the bootstrap node and three nodes clustered around bootstrap.
+For example: With docker initialize 7 nodes. `cluster 3` starts the first node and three nodes clustered around it.
 Running `cluster 3` a second time with start 3 more nodes clustered around node-3.

 ```ascii-art
   2